 The current figure uses validated final data.
 This CAA indicator has a complex cumulative target measured by data collection.
 The 'last reported' figure is from OfSTED (October 2008).
-Benchmarking and quartile information is not currently quartile information is not currently available for this indicator
+Benchmarking and quartile information is not currently

 Unit: Number • Polarity: Low • BFC Lead: Bob Welch